Japan's Suga wins party leadership race, headed for premiership

 Rival Shigeru Ishiba, a former defence minister, won 68 votes and ex-foreign minister Fumio Kishida got 89.

-Suga is virtually certain to be elected prime minister in a parliamentary vote on Wednesday because of the LDP’s majority in the lower house.
+Suga is virtually certain to be elected prime minister in a parliamentary vote on Wednesday because of the LDP’s lower-house majority.
 He will serve out Abe’s term as party leader through September 2021.

-Suga had emerged as frontrunner in the race after Abe, Japan’s longest-serving premier, said last month he would resign because of ill health, ending nearly eight years in office.
+Suga had emerged as frontrunner after Abe, Japan’s longest-serving premier, said last month he would resign because of ill health, ending nearly eight years in office.

-Speculation is swirling that Suga will call an election for parliament’s lower house as soon as next month to boost his chances of winning a full three-year term as LDP chief next year.
+There is speculation Suga will call an election for the lower house of parliament as soon as next month to boost his chances of winning a full three-year term as LDP chief next year.
 A vote for the chamber must be held by late October 2021.

 SNAP ELECTION?